netxms/netxms-doc/admin/scripting.rst

 For details on API please refer to javadoc at http://www.netxms.org/documentation/javadoc/latest/.

-NxShell provide user with already connected and synchronized session to simplify scripting.
+NXShell provide user with already connected and synchronized session to simplify scripting.
 Most required packages are imported as well to minimize typing.